dfelinto/blender-manual/manual/video_editing/sequencer/navigating.rst

 Adjusting the View
 ------------------

-Use these shortcuts to adjust the sequence area of the VSE:
+Use these shortcuts to adjust the sequence area of the editor:

 - Pan: :kbd:`MMB`
 - Zoom: :kbd:`Wheel`